Rotary International - more of our overseas projects

 Safe Water for every Child - part of Rotary International's Focus on 'Water Sanitation and Hygiene'

-On Sunday 29th May, 2022, the Club is holding a Fundraising Lunch at the Italian Club in Rosebud with the aim of
+On Sunday 29th May, 2022, the Club held a Fundraising Lunch at the Italian Club in Rosebud with the aim of raising

 Groundbreaking, inexpensive and effective, the Sky Hydrant Water Filtration systems provide safe water for communities, thus improving the health outcomes and futures for children and families.
 Working with Disaster Aid Australia, the club's current effort's plan for this to be in communities in the Philippines.